Sustainability-related information

 3. Positioning in Regard to Relevant Yazaki Group Policies

-This Policy establishes the Yazaki Group's basic principle regarding respect for human rights and is positioned at the top of the hierarchy of individual policies and documents related to respect for human rights (CSR Policy, Yazaki Global Responsible Mineral Policy, Code of Conduct and other relevant policies and guidelines).
+This Policy establishes the Yazaki Group's basic principle regarding respect for human rights and is positioned at the top of the hierarchy of individual policies and documents related to respect for human rights (Sustainability Policy, Yazaki Global Responsible Mineral Policy, Code of Conduct and other relevant policies and guidelines).

 4. Implementation of Responsibility to Respect Human Rights